-- 1. The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - 2.
-The reduction, suspension, or termination of a previously authorized service; - 3.
-The denial, in whole or in part, of payment for a service; - The failure to provide services in a timely manner; - 5.
+- 1. The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit. - 2.
+The reduction, suspension, or termination of a previously authorized service. - 3.
+The denial, in whole or in part, of payment for a service. - 4.
+The failure to provide services in a timely manner. - 5.
 The failure to act within the required timeframes for standard resolution of grievances and appeals (If you file a grievance with the Drug Medi-Cal Organized Delivery System county and the Drug Medi-Cal Organized Delivery System county does not get back to you with a written decision on your grievance within 90 days.
-If you file an appeal with the Drug Medi-Cal Organized Delivery System county and the Drug Medi-Cal Organized Delivery System county does not get back to you with a written decision on your appeal within 30 days, or if you filed an expedited appeal, and did not receive a response within 72 hours.); or

-6. The denial of a beneficiary's request to dispute financial liability.
+If you file an appeal with the Drug Medi-Cal Organized Delivery System county does not get back to prug Medi-Cal Organized Delivery System county does not get back to get back to you with a written decision on your grievance within 90 days.
+If you file an appeal with the Drug Medi-Cal Organized Delivery System county does not get back to you with a written decision on your appeal within 30 days, or if you filed an expedited appeal, and did not receive a response within 72 hours.); or - 6.
+The denial of a beneficiary's request to dispute financial liability.